-- Chemicals in small quantity that are sold as part of a kit - Stock solutions and other mixtures of chemicals that were prepared in your lab and/or transferred into a new container (such as wash bottles of solvents) - Household products such as Clorox, Windex, baking soda, paints, etc. - Products with no chemical hazards, such as:
+- Chemicals in small quantity (<10 mL) that are sold as part of a kit and stored within the kit. - Stock solutions and other mixtures of chemicals that were prepared in your lab and/or transferred into a new container (such as wash bottles of solvents). - Household products such as Clorox, Windex, baking soda, paints, etc. - Products with no chemical hazards, such as: